Covid-19 travel restrictions state by state - KRDO

 Pennsylvania

-Travelers arriving in Pennsylvania are required to quarantine for 10 days or provide a negative Covid-19 test result that’s less than 72 hours old upon arrival.
+UPDATE: As of March 1, travelers arriving in Pennsylvania are no longer required to quarantine for 10 days or provide a negative Covid-19 test result.
+The state encourages masking, physical distancing and hand hygiene.
 Check here for updates.

 Puerto Rico

-Note: UPDATE: Visitors to Alaska are no longer required to have a negative result from a Covid-19 test to enter, though voluntary testing is still recommended.
-Gov. Mike Dunleavy said the state’s emergency Covid-19 declaration has been allowed to expire, according to a news release from the governor’s office.
-As of March 1, the state’s official Safe Travels site did not reflect the announced change.
-UPDATE: Pitkin County, Colorado (which includes ski resort Aspen/Snowmass), requires overnight visitors to complete a health affidavit and provide a negative Covid-19 test taken within 72 hours before your arrival or face a mandatory 14-day quarantine.
-This will remain in effect until at least April 30.